 14. Tell me something about yourself that’s not on your CV.

 Remember, you’re hiring a person – not a robot.
+If you think that this point isn't worthy for job fit questions, it's not true.
 Try to understand their personality better by asking about their life outside the office and their hobby.
 It will give you a sense of how they’d get along with other team members.

 15. Do you have any questions for me?